SegiH/VerjIO_Excel_Report_Generator/README.md

 Features
 --------
-1. Create multiple sheets using SQL or table resource as a data source
+1. Create multiple sheets using an SQL statement or a table resource as the data source
-2. Specify Formulas to add to a sheet includinng the option to add a formula for each row of a table
+2. Specify Formulas to add to a sheet including the option to add a formula for each row of a table
 3. Add hyperlinks in a sheet
 4. Add custom text anywhere that you specify

 Installation
 ------------
-1. Download the latest version of JExcel API from https://sourceforge.net/projects/jexcelapi/files/jexcelapi/ extract the zip file and locate jxl.jar or use the provided jxl.jar.
+1. Download the latest version of JExcel API from https://sourceforge.net/projects/jexcelapi/files/jexcelapi/ , extract the zip file and locate jxl.jar or use the provided jxl.jar.
 2. Copy jxl.jar to VerjIO\UfsServer\tomcat\webapps\ufs\WEB-INF\lib
 3. Restart Verj IO
 4. Create shared JavaScript script